tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Handling the server response {#handle-server-response}

 As described in {{server-behavior}}, the server MAY either accept ECH and use ClientHelloInner or reject it and use ClientHelloOuter.
-However, there is no indication in ServerHello of which one the server has done and the client must therefore use trial decryption in order to determine this.
+In handling the server's response, the client's first step is to determine which value was used.
+The client presumes acceptance if the last 8 bytes of ServerHello.random are equal to `accept_confirmation` as defined in {{backend-server-behavior}}.
+Otherwise, it presumes rejection.

 ### Accepted ECH